Facts and Figures

 Investment Officer Compensation Comparison

 An independent third-party compares Oregon's investment officer pay to similar states and discovers that Oregon pays investment officers 16% below median wages for public funds, but gets higher than average returns.

 CEM consultants periodically check the State Treasury's performance against various benchmarks to ensure that the State is getting the best bang for its dollar.

 Information about the work that the State Treasury performs, comparisons to comparable private sector services, and what costs/savings it generates for taxpayers.

 Funds Under Treasury Management

-The State Treasury manages nearly $75 billion in State dollars.
+The State Treasury manages over $87 billion in State dollars.
 These funds include the Oregon Public Employees Retirement Fund (OPERF), the State Accident Insurance Fund (SAIF), the Oregon Short Term Fund (OSTF), and numerous smaller funds such as the Common School Fund and the Oregon Growth Account.

 Bonding and Debt Management

 The State Treasury provides central coordination of all State of Oregon issued debt, including over $6 billion in general obligation and revenue bonds and certificates of participation.

 Frequently Requested Documents